 Simplex - Transmit and receive frequencies are the same.
-Remember, when you use Simplex, the radio does not use any value that appears in the Offset Frequency column.
-It will transmit and receive on the SAME frequency.
+When set to Simplex, no value appears in the Offset Frequency column.
+The radio will transmit and receive on the SAME frequency.

 Minus -The Offset Frequency is subtracted from the receive frequency yielding the frequency on which you will be transmitting.